Physics Department Fellowships: Incoming Students

 Physics Department Awards: Nominations

 Community Engagement Award

 The Physics Department seeks to annually recognize the efforts of its students in building a better environment for its members through the Community Engagement Award.
 Those nominated must be Physics graduate students who have proactively worked during the year to improve the overall department community (on either a large or small scale) and sought to incoporate diversity, equity, and inclusion ideals within their interactions and efforts.
 Students can be nominated by faculty, staff, other students, and/or members of the community.
 We ask that nominations are accompanied by a short explanation of why the student should be considered for the award.
-Up to three recipients will be chosen by the Graduate Awards Committee and recognized at the end of year Graduate Student Awards and Graduation Ceremony.
+Up to three recipients will be selected by the faculty on the DEI Committee and recognized at the end of year Graduate Student Awards and Graduation Ceremony..
 Recipients also receive a $600 monetary prize.

 Nominations are due to firstname.lastname@example.org by the fourth Monday in March.
 Decisions on the awardees will be made by mid-April.

-- 2018 - Xiyu Du, Midhat Farooq, Jessica Muir, Veronica Policht, and Bryan Ramson
+- 2018 - Xiyu Du, Midhat Farooq, Jessie Muir, Veronica Policht, and Bryan Ramson

 Peter Franken Award